SchulzLab/TEPIC/MachineLearningPipelines/INVOKE/README.md

 Identification of key transcriptional regulators using epigenetics data

 ## News
+03.05.2018: A F-test can now be computed to judge the importance of individual features.
-09.06.2017: INVOKE is now included in the TEPIC repository
+09.06.2017: INVOKE is now included in the TEPIC repository.

 ## Introduction
 *INVOKE* offers linear regression with various regularisation techniques (Lasso, Ridge, Elastic net) to infer